 The rescue tiles therefore collaborated in solving the waste problem by protecting children from freezing cold and life-threatening diseases.

-The rescue tiles were a milestone in Recycle Beirut's journey.
-We reached high levels of awareness as a business but the impact was much bigger.
+The rescue tiles CSR initiative was a milestone in Recycle Beirut's journey.
+The refugees schooling situation reached high levels of awareness as local media covered our story on prime time TV.

 ||Senior Art Director